the-frey/the-frey.github.com/_posts/2016-07-29-more-sane-liberator-resources-with-multiple-content-types.md

   :handle-ok "Hello, world!")

-;; we're getting a resource with an :id, so it may not exist ;; :exists? allows you to return a hash to be added to ctx - so we are adding in, say some extra info about the user (defresource user-resource hello-world-defaults :exists? (fn [ctx]
+;; we're getting a resource with an :id, so it may not exist ;; :exists? allows you to return a hash to be added to ctx ;; so we are adding in, say some extra info about the user (defresource user-resource hello-world-defaults :exists? (fn [ctx]
               (let [user-id (:id (:params (:request ctx)))
-                    associated-users (get-associated-users user-id)] ;; let's say this function is defined elsewhere {:associated-users associated-users})) :handle-ok (fn [ctx]
+                    associated-users (get-associated-users user-id)] ;; defined elsewhere
+              {:associated-users associated-users}))
+  :handle-ok (fn [ctx]
               (render-user-resource ctx))) ;; let's say we have a render function elsewhere